Home Companies IP.MI

 Interpump Group S.p.A.
 (IP.MI) — Structural Peer Analysis

-Interpump Group S.p.A. ranks below the peer group median, with a split structural profile: strong valuation, but weak growth and profitability.
+Interpump Group S.p.A. ranks slightly below the peer group median, with a split structural profile: strong valuation, but weak growth and stability.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-Recent price action is broadly in line with the structural positioning.

 Dimension Profile